discord/linked-roles-sample/README.md

 Enter a name for your app, then click Create.

 Once you create an app, you'll land on the General Overview page of the app's settings.
 Here you can view and configure basic information about the app, like its description and icon.
-You’ll also see an Application ID and Verified Roles Verification URL, which we’ll use a bit later in the guide.
+You’ll also see an Application ID and Linked Roles Verification URL, which we’ll use a bit later in the guide.

 ### Configuring a bot
 Next we'll add a bot user to your app, which allows it to appear in Discord similar to other members.
 On the left hand sidebar click Bot, then the Add Bot button.